Power BI vs Excel: Which One Should You Take?

 Practice Regularly

 Like any skill, becoming proficient requires practice.
-Engage in small projects or replicate existing data analysis scenarios to enhance your abilities further.
+To enhance your abilities further, engage in small projects or replicate existing data analysis scenarios.

 Mastering Power BI: Key Tips